Public-Health-Scotland/phstemplates/README.md

 - [Installation](#installation)
 - [Making a new PHS project](#making-a-new-phs-project)
 - [Making a new PHS shiny app](#making-a-new-phs-shiny-app)
-- [Adding a new PHS
+- [Adding a PHS gitignore or CSS file](#adding-a-phs-gitignore-or-css-file-to-an-existing-directory)
-  gitignore](#adding-a-phs-gitignore-file-to-an-existing-directory)
 - [RMarkdown Templates](#rmarkdown-templates)

 ## Installation